binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 There are many ways to harden SSH as we discussed in the [SSH](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh) subsection in the VPS chapter.
 Usually the issue will lie with lack of knowledge, desire and a dysfunctional [culture](https://blog.binarymist.net/2014/04/26/culture-in-the-work-place/) in the work place.
 You will need to address the people issues before looking at basic SSH hardening techniques.

 Ideally SSH access should be reduced to a select few.
 Most of the work we do now by SSHing should be automated.
-If you have a look at all the commands in `history` on any of the VPS's, most of the commands are either deployment or manual monitoring which should all be automated.
+If you have a look at all the commands in history on any of the VPSs, most of the commands are either deployment or manual monitoring which should all be automated.

 Every user should have their [own key-pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html), the private part should always be private, not shared on your developer wiki or anywhere else for that matter.
 The public part can be put on every server that the user needs access to.